TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-1.markdown

 ## Install the NDK

 The Native Development Kit (the Amiga SDK) contains include files that can be very helpful (though not strictly necessary) when developing.
 Unfortunately the NDK is still copyrighted by some of the guys that are trying to resurrect the Amiga.
-This latter idea is nice, but I really do not understand how preventing distribution of development documentation about a platform dead more than 20 years ago might help such a project.
+The latter idea is nice, but I really do not understand how preventing distribution of development documentation about a platform dead more than 20 years ago might help such a project.

 Whatever, you can get an old version of the Amiga Developer CD [here](https://archive.org/details/amiga-developer-cd-v1_1).
 This contains the NDK version 3.1 which is enough for what we are going to learn in this series.